Pylons/pyramid/docs/narr/views.rst

 route name / containment.

 The mere existence of a ``@view_config`` decorator doesn't suffice to perform view configuration.
-To make :mod:`pyramid` process your :class:`pyramid.view.view_config` declarations, you *must* do use the ``scan`` method of a :class:`pyramid.configuration.Configurator`:
+To make :app:`Pyramid` process your :class:`pyramid.view.view_config` declarations, you *must* do use the ``scan`` method of a :class:`pyramid.configuration.Configurator`: